Frunzik Mkrtchyan: Death

 It is said by family members that during his last days, Frunzik Mkrtchyan was depressed by the illness of his son and death of a close friend and actor Azat Sherents.
 His daughter Nune stated that her father predicted he would die soon, and came to have a conversation with her about how he saw the reaction to his death being perceived.
 On 29 December 1993 Frunzik Mkrtchyan died in Yerevan, Armenia.
 When he died in 1993, thousands of people attended the funeral and burial of their beloved actor at the Komitas Pantheon, located in the center of Yerevan.

 Awards

 Mher Mkrtchyan received multiple awards during his lifetime for his major contributions to film.
 He was awarded the People's Artist of the Armenian SSR in 1971 and Armenian SSR State Prize in 1978.
 Following that, Mkrtchyan won the People's Artist of the USSR in 1984, an honor bestowed on only 12 artists in the entire Soviet Union that year.

+Legacy

+The house-museum of Mher Mkrtchyan functions currently in Gyumri.
+It was opened in 2006 on the initiative of the Gyumri Municipality.
+The museum displays the artist's costumes, props used in films, personal items and photographs from films in which he took part.